 Expressing the intention to seek asylum at the border

-According to the Law on Refugees in order to declare their intention to seek asylum, a person has to inform the official border guards of their intentions, but often foreigners do not speak the language well enough to communicate effectively.
-However, through its above-listed sources, R2P had information that such interpretation is not always ensured by the SBGS.
-For those applicants who manage to articulate their asylum claim and are admitted to the territory the interpretation is usually provided through the assistance of their relatives/friends in Ukraine, or civil society organisations.
+According to the Law on Refugees, in order to declare their intention to seek asylum, the person has to inform the official border guards of their intentions, but often foreigners do not speak the language well enough to communicate effectively.
+However, through its above-listed sources, R2P has received information that such interpretation is not always ensured by the SBGS.
+For those applicants who manage to articulate their asylum claim and are admitted to the territory, interpretation is usually provided through the assistance of their relatives/friends in Ukraine or civil society organisations.

 To address this issue, in January 2022, the Government amended the legislative act regulating the cooperation of the SBGS and the SMS regarding asylum applications.
-This change aimed to prevent unsuccessful submissions at border-crossing points due to a lack of knowledge and understanding of the Ukrainian language.[18]
-In order to ensure the possibility to apply for protection by persons, who do not speak/understand Ukrainian, while being on the state border of Ukraine, the SBGS officers shall engage, including remotely, an interpreter from the informational resource “Registry of Interpreters”, managed by the SMS.
-Another person, who fluently speaks the Ukrainian language and the language which is necessary for interpretation or written translation from Ukrainian to another language, also, can be engaged by the SBGS officer.[19]
+This change aimed to prevent unsuccessful submissions at border-crossing points due to a lack of knowledge and understanding of the Ukrainian language.[19]
+In order to ensure the possibility to apply for protection for persons who do not speak/understand Ukrainian while being on the state border of Ukraine, the SBGS officers shall engage, including remotely, an interpreter from the informational resource “Registry of Interpreters”, managed by the SMS.
+Another person who fluently speaks the Ukrainian language and the language which is necessary for interpretation or written translation from Ukrainian to another language can also be engaged by the SBGS officer.[20]

-The number of applications received through the SBGS by the SMS remains comparatively small.
-It should be also mentioned that statistical reports of SMS and SBGS do not match supposedly due to improperly linked databases and low quality of data communication.
-In addition, it is monitored that SBGS has limited capacity to identify persons with international protection needs, as well as other vulnerable persons, such as victims of trafficking, among the flow of migrants and to prevent their refoulement.
+The number of applications received by the SMS through the SBGS remains comparatively small.
+It should also be mentioned that statistical reports of SMS and SBGS do not match, supposedly due to improperly linked databases and low quality of data communication.[21]
+In addition, it has been assessed through monitoring that SBGS has limited capacity to identify persons with international protection needs, as well as other vulnerable persons, such as victims of trafficking, among the flow of migrants and to prevent their refoulement.

-Throughout 2020 and 2021, the UNHCR continued to receive reports of asylum-seekers being refused access to the asylum process by the SBGS, leading to their return to their country of departure.
-For instance, on 23 December 2020, an asylum-seeker from Iraq, despite expressing his intent to seek asylum verbally and in writing in Arabic and English to the SBGS officers, was sent back to his departure country.
-Similarly, on 13 July 2021, an asylum-seeker from Tajikistan, upon informing the SBGS of his asylum intentions, was denied entry at Boryspil International Airport near Kyiv.
-Following a monitoring visit by the UNHCR partner and the representative of the Parliament Commissioner, the asylum-seeker was eventually permitted entry into Ukraine to apply for asylum.[20]
+Throughout 2020 and 2021, UNHCR continued to receive reports of asylum seekers being refused access to the asylum process by the SBGS, leading to their return to their country of departure.
+For instance, on 23 December 2020, an asylum seeker from Iraq, despite expressing his intent to seek asylum verbally and in writing in Arabic and English to the SBGS officers, was sent back to his departure country.
+Similarly, on 13 July 2021, an asylum seeker from Tajikistan, upon informing the SBGS of his asylum intentions, was denied entry at Boryspil International Airport near Kyiv.
+Following a monitoring visit by the UNHCR partner and the representative of the Parliament Commissioner, the asylum seeker was eventually permitted entry into Ukraine to apply for asylum.[22]

-Persons from refugee-producing countries face obstacles when trying to entry to Ukraine in large numbers.
-This has been the case of, for example, Syrian nationals, of whom 181 were prohibited from entry in 2020, and 291 in 2019.[21]
+Persons from refugee-producing countries face obstacles when trying to enter Ukraine in large numbers.
+This has been the case of, for example, Syrian nationals, of whom 181 were prohibited from entry in 2020, and 291 in 2019.[23]

-In 2021, 441 foreigners applied to the SBGS officers with asylum applications, among them 357 citizens of Afghanistan who arrived in Ukraine on evacuation flights in August-September 2021.[22]
+In 2021, 441 foreigners applied to the SBGS officers with asylum applications, including 357 citizens of Afghanistan who arrived in Ukraine on evacuation flights in August-September 2021.[24]

-However, in 2022, the situation was changed drastically due to the full-scale invasion and further evolved in 2023 with the adoption of the Law no. 2952-IX.
+However, in 2022, the situation changed drastically due to the full-scale invasion and further evolved in 2023 with the adoption of Law no. 2952-IX.

-In February 2023, the Parliament adopted the Law on Amendments to Certain Legislative Acts on Protection of the State Border no. 2952-IX which limits the right to apply for asylum at the border.
-In addition, the proposal grants the State Border Guard Service and the Security Service’s discretionary powers to forcibly deport foreigners and stateless persons without a court order.
-In the stage of Draft Law, the 2952-IX was widely criticised by UNHCR[23] and the NGO sector.[24]
+In February 2023, the Parliament adopted the Law on Amendments to Certain Legislative Acts on Protection of the State Border no. 2952-IX, which limits the right to apply for asylum at the border.
+In addition, the proposal grants the State Border Guard Service and the Security Service discretionary powers to forcibly deport foreigners and stateless persons without a court order.
+In the stage of Draft Law, the 2952-IX bill was widely criticised by UNHCR[25] and the NGO sector.[26]

 - when a person concerned has received an entry ban by an authorised body;